Ros Lab News

 Dr. Sahir Gandhi, Daihyun Kim, and Austin Echelmeier presented a poster on “Actively reducing protein crystal consumption by electrically triggering droplets for Serial Femtosecond Crystallography”.
 Dr. Mukul Sonker presented a poster on “COC-PDMS Microfluidic Devices for in-Lipidic Cubic Phase (LCP) Protein Crystallization” at Biophest 2018 held on University of Arizona's Thomas W. Keating Bioresearch Building.

 Prof. Ros recognized for 10 years of service at ASU

-Dr. Ros received her 10 year's of service award from the School of Molecular Science together with department collegues at the Annual Service Award get together.
+Dr. Ros received her 10 years of service award from the School of Molecular Science together with department colleagues at the Annual Service Award get together.

 Jorvani Cruz received CLAS Graduate Student Excellence Award.